 It is important that you tell us about any problems that you are having, or might have, with repaying your mortgage.
 The earlier we know about problems, the earlier we can begin to work with you to find a solution.

-We want you to understand the process that ACC Loan Management and Asset Services, our agent, use to help customers to deal with mortgage repayment difficulties and mortgage arrears.
+We want you to understand the process that Rabobank and Link Asset Services, our agent, use to help customers to deal with mortgage repayment difficulties and mortgage arrears.

 Who does this apply to?